eclipse-kuksa/kuksa.val.feeders/dds2val/README.md

 ### KML replay

+*This requires that you already haev created the virtual environment as described in "local build" above*

-1. `python3 -m venv env && source env/bin/activate`
+1. `source env/bin/activate`
-2. `pip install -r requirements-kml.txt`
+2. `pip install -r requirements/requirements-kml.txt`
 3. `cd kml && python3 dds_kmlreplay.py directions.kml`

 ## How to run